sunyumail93/PacBioWorkflow/README.md

 ### 2, PacbioManualFilterByCAGE.sh

-This pipeline requires RefSeq annotation in refFlat format, CAGE peak data, and outputs from the previous pipeline.
+This pipeline requires RefSeq annotation (in refFlat format), CAGE peak data, and outputs from the previous pipeline.

 ```
 #Write the input file names in InputParameters2.txt file